Commercial Clothing Collections

 Information received from residents (usually collection bags being delivered to residents) suggests that the following commercial clothing collection companies and/or charities could be operating in Runnymede without a licence -

-- Your Donation Limited (Boot out Breast Cancer) - June 2019
+- Your Donation Ltd (Boot out Breast Cancer) - June 2019

 Pending applications and licences not granted

-The following applications have been received within the last 12 months but no licence has been granted.
+The following application has been received within the last 12 months but no licence was granted.
 This could be because further information has been requested from the applicant and is still being considered.

-- Your Donation Limited (Boot out Breast Cancer) - application August 2018; not granted owing to no available dates for the period applied for.
+- Clothes Aid - Cancer Support UK - application September 2020; not granted owing to no available dates for the period applied for.

 Compliance Guidance for Commercial Participators (Commercial Clothing Collections)

-The Committee of Advertising Practice has published Advertising Standards Authority which requires commercial participants to communicate their name and company status on both sides of the bag.
-If the bag features a charity's name it must not be given greater prominence than the name of the company undertaking the collection.
-Commercial clothing collection companies were required to amend their advertising by 2 June 2017.which explains how commercial participators should amend their advertising on charity bags to comply with a ruling by the
+The Committee of Advertising Practice published Advertising Standards Authority which requires commercial participants to communicate their name and company status on both sides of the bag.
+If the bag features a charity's name it must not be given greater prominence than the name of the company undertaking the collection.which explains how commercial participators should have amended their advertising on charity bags by 2 June 2017 to comply with a ruling by the

 Those who are unable or unwilling to follow the rules may be referred by the ASA to Trading Standards under the Consumer Protection from Unfair Trading Regulations 2008.